 Temperament is one of the most important things to take into account when picking out tank mates.
 Just like human roommates need to be able to get along with each other, fish are happiest and healthiest when they aren’t constantly fighting with their tank mates.

-Black moors are, luckily, very peaceful.
-It does not matter how many other fish there are; as long as the tank is big enough, black moors are some of the friendliest and even-tempered fish out there.
-All you need to do is find fish that have that same laid-back personality, avoiding those that can be aggressive or territorial.
+Luckily, black moors are very peaceful.
+It does not matter how many other fish there are.
+As long as the tank is big enough, black moors are some of the friendliest and even-tempered fish out there.
+All you need to do is find fish that have that same laid-back personality and avoid those that can be aggressive or territorial.

 Size